lucas-lyons-skydio/KML-Circle-Generator/README.md

 ## 📖 How to Use

 ### Step 1: Open the Tool
-Click the link above or open `index.html` in any web browser.
+Click the link above in any web browser.

 ### Step 2: Set Your Radius
 Enter your desired circle radius in miles (e.g., `2.5` for 2.5-mile circles).